ChrisZasa/travelblog_misc/content/post/blogpost_day1.md

 weight = 3
 +++

-Der erste Tag in Teheran.
+Der erste Tag, das erste Mal Persisches Essen in Teheran.

-*The first day in Tehran.*
+*The first day, and the first Persian food in Tehran.*
 <!--more-->

 ## Willkommen ...